 2014-2015 David Whittle, MSc student (2nd supervisor)

-The following projects are all for the next academic year starting in October 2017.
-The application deadlines are January 5th 2017.
-Please contact me via the link at the top of this page to request more details if any of these projects interest you or if you would like to discuss developing future projects with me.
+Please keep checking for projects available for the next academic year starting in October 2018.
+Contact me via the link at the top of this page if you would like to discuss developing future projects with me.

 - Level 1: Molecular Biology